cozy/cozy-stack/docs/sharing.md

 }
 ```

-### POST /sharings/:sharing-id/recipient
+### POST /sharings/:sharing-id/recipients

-This route allow to the sharer to add a new recipient to a sharing.
+This route allows the sharer to add new recipients to a sharing.
+It can also
+be used by a recipient when the sharing has `open_sharing` set to true.

 #### Request